Music: Bad Company

-"That's why they call meFree!, Mick Ralphs (guitar) of glam rockers Mott the Hoople and ex-King Crimson member Boz Burrell (bass guitar).
-Second only to Led Zeppelin in terms of popularity, the two groups shared many ties; Zeppelin manager Peter Grant also guided Bad Company to success and Paul Rodgers later played with Jimmy Page in the Firm.The group is famous for a few Ear Worms, like "Feel Like Making Love", Can't Get Enough", "Bad Company", "Rock N Roll Fantasy" and "Shooting Star".
-Much like Paul Rodgers' first band, Free!
-Their sound is blues-influenced Hard Rock mixed in with classically-influenced piano ballads.
+That's why they call meFree!, Mick Ralphs (guitar) of glam rockers Mott the Hoople and ex-King Crimson member Boz Burrell (bass guitar).
+Second only to Led Zeppelin in terms of popularity, the two groups shared many ties; Zeppelin manager Peter Grant also guided Bad Company to success and Paul Rodgers later played with Jimmy Page in the Firm.The group is famous for a few Ear Worms, like "Feel Like Makin' Love", Can't Get Enough", "Bad Company", "Rock N Roll Fantasy" and "Shooting Star".
+Much like Paul Rodgers' first band, Free!, their sound is a mix of blues-influenced Hard Rock and classically-influenced piano ballads.
 In this respect they bear some similarities to the mid-to-late-seventies output of Queen, with whom lead singer Paul Rodgers performed after the tragic death of Freddie Mercury.Not to be confused with Battlefield: Bad Company.

 Bad Company demonstrates examples of:

 - Canon Discontinuity: The band's official website disavows the existence of any studio album made after 1982's Rough Diamonds, likely due to Paul Rodgers not appearing on them.

 - Though Holy Water is available on iTunes, mostly due to the success of the power ballad "If You Needed Somebody."

 - Downer Ending: "Shooting Star", about a man named Johnny who becomes a rock star, ends with Johnny dead from a combination of sleeping pills and booze.